varnerlab/CHEME-1800-Computing-Book/unit-2-data/vectors-matricies-nla.md

 the quantity $\text{sign}\left(\sigma\right)$ equals `+1` if the permutation can be obtained with an even number of exchanges; otherwise `-1`.
 Finally, $a_{i\sigma_{i}}$ denotes the entry of the matrix $\mathbf{A}$ on row $i$, and column $\sigma_{i}$.
 ````

-We'll use [determinants](https://en.wikipedia.org/wiki/Determinant) to determine whether a system of linear equations has a solution, but they also have other applications.
+[Determinants](https://en.wikipedia.org/wiki/Determinant) can be used to determine whether a system of linear equations has a solution, but they also have other applications.
+However, the Leibniz determinant shown in {prf:ref}`defn-det-A` can be computationally expensive for large matrices since the number of permutations grows factorially with the matrix size.
+However, it provides a theoretical basis for understanding the determinant and can be helpful for small matrices or conceptual purposes.

 In [Julia](https://julialang.org), the [determinant function](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.det) is encoded in the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package included with the [Julia](https://julialang.org) distribution.
 However, the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package is not loaded by default (you'll need to issue the `using LinearAlgebra` command to access its functions):